7 Content Marketing Ways Insurance Agencies Can Use to Generate More Leads

 For example, in a video shared on social media, you could encourage viewers to visit your blog.
 You could provide a link in your social media profile to make it easy for viewers to do what you’ve asked.
 Then, once on your blog, another perfectly positioned CTA could ask then to subscribe to your blog.
 Voila, you have a new lead!

-Besides to a video format, you can also create written case studies.
+Besides a video format, you can also create written case studies.
 Basically, a case study would allow you to feature a client of your insurance agency.
-You might explain the problems and challenges the client faced before finding your agency.
+You can explain the problems and challenges the client faced before finding your agency.
 You could also explain how you helped to solve or overcome those problems and challenges.

 More than likely, those viewing the case study can relate to the same pain points.
 By creating an emotional response and connection to the story, readers may see you as the solution, the hero of the story.
 They’ll then be more likely to engage further.

 The aim of white papers is to educate readers through a longer form piece of content.
 They are completely informational and all information is backed up by data and stats.
-This makes them a prime content offer for gating.
-Gating refers to requiring, at the very least, a name and email address to view a piece of content.
+This makes white papers a prime gated content offer opportunity.
+Gating refers to requiring at least a name and email address to view a piece of content.

 It’s especially wise to gate white papers if you’ve done your own research or made a new discovery.
 It’s also wise if you’ve included the research of thought leaders in your industry.
 All the above are valuable insights that your audience would be hard-pressed or even unable to find elsewhere.
 A name, email address and possibly some other information is a fair trade for this content.

 A blog that’s optimized for search engines can be a powerful lead generation tool for any good business website design.
 For one thing, blogging regularly on relevant, interesting topics will show your expertise.
 As your optimized content continually appears high up in search engine results, you’ll become an authority on insurance matters.